Hella Nation: Content and themes

 Hella Nation presents Wright's portraits of a variety of American subcultures and oddball personalities, including tree-dwelling ecoterrorists, Aryan Nation skinheads, Internet con artists, porn stars, the rock band Mötley Crüe and a former William Morris Agency talent agent during his darkest hours.
 One critic compared the collection to the Joan Didion book Slouching Towards Bethlehem.

 The book includes an essay by Wright about his first experiences as a journalist while working as an adult film reviewer at Hustler magazine.
 Though many of the subjects covered in the book are disturbing, such as crime and pornography, Wright presents them as part "a comically macabre portrait of American life."

 Background

 In the first chapter of Hella Nation Wright discusses his friendship with David Foster Wallace who wrote about Wright in one of his own essays titled "Big Red Son" included in Wallace's book Consider the Lobster.

-Wright's approach to his subjects has been compared to that of Hunter S. Thompson and is sometimes labelled as Gonzo though Wright rejects the categorization.
+Wright's approach to his subjects has been compared to that of Hunter S. Thompson and is sometimes labelled as Gonzo journalism, although Wright rejects the categorization.

 Wright claims to have an affinity for writing about outsiders because as he states in an interview with the Columbia Journalism Review he ran away when he was a child and was sent to a home for troubled youth.